Pouch Cove Heritage Society

-The Pouch Cove Heritage Committee is a non-profit community association founded in 2009 to assist residents of Pouch Cove identify and protect local heritage.
+The Pouch Cove Heritage Society is a non-profit community association founded in 2009 to assist residents of Pouch Cove identify and protect local heritage.

 To work in harmony with all citizens and service organizations to promote, protect, preserve and educate each other in all aspects of heritage; in the gathering or oral folklore and visual artifacts; the celebration and recognition of historic events; along with the identification and preservation of historical sites in our community.

 Protect and preserve historic value in our community in active partnership with other groups and individuals.
 This will be accomplished by educating and engaging people in identifying, understanding, protecting and celebrating our history while working with agencies and groups that share our goals.

 Membership is open to all local residents and anyone with ties to our town.
 We are set up as a separate incorporated society, working independently from the Pouch Cove Town Council.
 We hope to advise Town Council on decisions that affect heritage.

 WE NEED YOUR HELP - We are collecting photographs, finding people with stories to share and identifying places in our town that should be preserved as part of our local heritage.

 Each time an older person passes, we know we are losing stories and memories that are part of the history of our town.